How to Practice Mindfulness for Kids

 - If children or teens have trouble thinking of three good things on their own, brainstorm and help them discover some.

 - When kids understand that this game is not about sweeping their feelings under the rug, the phrase “three good things” can become a playful and humorous response to the minor gripes that show up in family life.

 - Parents can encourage kids to remind them to name Three Good Things when they’re stuck on a trivial disappointment or minor annoyance, too.

 - To develop a habit of thankfulness, play Three Good Things around the dinner table, before bedtime, and at other times when the family is together.

-Guided Mindfulness Meditation for Children
+Guided Mindfulness for Kids

 Once your child is comfortable with the idea of meditation, you can offer them tools to refine their own practice.
 Here are three guided practices developed for kids.
 Feel free to join your child in these meditations if it helps encourage focus.